-- A prison sentence of six months to six years and a fine equal to 300 to 3,000 days of minimum wage will be imposed on: - I. anyone who speculates in any way with the free text-books distributed by the Ministry of Public Education; - II. publishers who knowingly produce more copies than is authorised of a work protected by the MCL; and - III. whoever intentionally uses, for profit and without the corresponding authorisation, works protected by the MCL. - A prison sentence of between 3 and 10 years will be imposed and a fine equal to 2,000 to 20,000 days of minimum wage for anyone: - I. who produces, reproduces, stores, transports, distributes, sells or leases copies of works, phonograms, videograms or books, protected by MCL, for the purpose of commercial speculation, and without the relevant authorisation.
-The same sanction shall be imposed on anyone who knowingly contributes or provides in any way raw materials or supplies intended for the production or reproduction of the works; or - II. who makes for profit a device or system the purpose of which is to deactivate the electronic protection devices of a computer program. - 3.
-Imprisonment will be imposed for a period of between six months and 6 years and a fine equal to 5,000 to 30,000 days of minimum wage, to those who sell to any final consumer on the road or in public places, for the purposes of commercial speculation, reproductions of works, phonograms, videograms or books.
+- 1. A prison sentence of six months to six years and a fine equal to 300 to 3,000 days of minimum wage will be imposed on: - anyone who speculates in any way with the free textbooks distributed by the Ministry of Public Education; - II. publishers who knowingly produce more copies than is authorised of a work protected by the MCL; and - III. whoever intentionally uses, for profit and without the corresponding authorisation, works protected by the MCL. - 2.
+A prison sentence of between three and 10 years will be imposed and a fine equal to 2,000 to 20,000 days of minimum wage for anyone:

+- I. who produces, reproduces, stores, transports, distributes, sells, or leases copies of works, phonograms, audio-visual works protected by MCL.
+The same sanction shall be imposed on anyone who knowingly contributes or provides in any way raw materials or supplies intended for the production or reproduction of the works; or - II. whoever makes for profit a device or system for the purpose of deactivating the electronic protection devices of a computer program. - 3.
+Imprisonment will be imposed for a period of between six months and six years and a fine equal to 5,000 to 30,000 days of minimum wage, to those who sell to any final consumer on the road or in public places, for the purposes of commercial speculation, reproductions of works, phonograms, audio-visual works, or books.
 If the sale is made in a commercial establishment, or in an organised or permanent manner, the sanction established in the previous paragraph shall apply. - 4.
 A prison sentence of between six months and two years or a fine equal to 300 to 3,000 days of minimum wage will be imposed on anyone who knowingly and without right exploits an interpretation or execution for profit. - 5.
-Imprisonment will be imposed for a period of between six months and four years and a fine of 300 to 3,000 days of minimum wage, in the following cases: - whoever manufactures, imports, sells or leases a device or system to decrypt an encrypted satellite signal, without authorisation of the legitimate distributor of said signal; and - II. whoever performs for profit any act with the purpose of deciphering an encrypted satellite signal or carrier of programs without authorisation from the legitimate distributor of said signal.

-6. Imprisonment shall be imposed from six months to six years and a fine equal to three hundred to 3,000 days of minimum wage for those who knowingly publish a work substituting the author's name for another name.
+Imprisonment will be imposed for a period of between six months and four years and a fine of 300 to 3,000 days of minimum wage, in the following cases: - I. whoever manufactures, imports, sells or leases a device or system to decrypt an encrypted satellite signal, without authorisation from the legitimate distributor of said signal; and - II. whoever performs for profit any act with the purpose of deciphering an encrypted satellite signal or carrier of programs without authorisation from the legitimate distributor of said signal. - 6.
+Imprisonment shall be imposed from six months to six years and a fine equal to 300 to 3,000 days of minimum wage for those who knowingly publish a work substituting the author's name for another name.